mukappalambda/smart-commit/README.md

 Replace `your_openai_api_key_here` with your actual OpenAI API key.

-The `custom_prompt` is optional.
-If you provide a custom prompt, it will be used to generate the commit message.
-The `%s` in the prompt will be replaced with the git diff.
+The `custom_prompt` option is optional.
+If provided, it will be appended to the `base_prompt` (which is used as the main instruction for generating the commit message).
+The `%s` placeholder replacement only applies to the `base_prompt`, not the `custom_prompt`.
+You can also customize the `base_prompt` if needed.
+Both prompts together provide instructions to the LLM for generating the commit message.